Effective Date: October 2, 2017

 “Sales Order” means a valid and binding agreement for the purchase of Services that has been signed by an authorized representative of Customer and accepted by Vonage Business and shall automatically incorporate these Terms by reference.

-“Service” or “Services” means all products or services provided or made available by Vonage Business to Customer that are set forth in a Sales Order.
+“Service” or “Services” means any products or services provided or made available by Vonage Business to Customer that are set forth in a Sales Order.

-“Service Date” means the date that Service is installed, activated and available for Customer’s use at a Customer Premises.
+“Service Date” means the date on which all Services are installed, activated and available for Customer’s use at a Customer Location.

 “Service Level Agreement” means the terms and conditions that outline Vonage Business’s responsibilities in connection with delivery by Vonage Business to Customer of those Services to which service level commitments apply, as solely determined by Vonage Business.